elf4j/elf4j/README.md

   any [elf4j service provider](https://github.com/elf4j/elf4j#available-logging-service-providers-of-elf4j) at deploy
   time, without application code change or re-compile.
-- The recommended setup is to ensure that only one desired logging provider with its associated JAR(s) be present in the classpath; or, if no-op is desired, then no external provider JAR.
+- The recommended setup is to ensure that only one desired logging provider with its associated JAR(s) be present in the classpath; or, no provider JAR when no-op is desired.
 In this case, nothing further is needed for elf4j to work.
-- If multiple external providers are present, somehow, then the system property `elf4j.service.provider.fqcn` has to be used to select the desired provider.
-No-op applies if the specified provider is absent from the classpath.
+- If multiple eligible providers are present in classpath, somehow, then the system property `elf4j.service.provider.fqcn` has to be used to select the desired provider.
+No-op applies if the specified provider is absent.

   ```
   java -Delf4j.service.provider.fqcn="elf4j.log4j.Log4jLoggerFactory" MyApplication